A scale-up is not a start-up

 The starting point is scale-up DNA:

-- Compelling vision: Articulated mission to resolve a large, real urgent need through an ambitious, future-oriented, innovative compelling business concept
+- Compelling vision: Articulated mission to resolve a large, urgent need through an ambitious, future-oriented, and innovative business concept

 - Delighted customers: Who are buying the product “just as fast as one can make it” because it is significantly better and fills an urgent need

 - Competitive edge: That makes a product distinctive – something owned, mastery of skills, a privileged relationship

 - Scalable model: With increasing returns, viral dynamics, improvement through use and economies of scale

 PHYSEE is an award-winning scale-up dedicated to making solar-powered windows without compromise for users, the building and the environment.
 The two founders work with developers across Europe to create new homes that are sustainable and carbon-independent.

 - With four product offerings, PHYSEE has patented the PowerWindow: a unique triple-plane that converts sunlight into green electricity.